noclicknoscreen/EC-Royale-Tracking/README.md

 # PEOPLE TRACKING SYSTEM WITH MULTI CAMS

-Latest version: MultiCam3RoomMapping
+Latest version: PeopleTracking3Cam

-Set-up guide to come :
+Config:
 Windows 10
 Kinect SDK 1.8
 SimpleOpenNI 1.96 with Processing 2.2.1

+*set-up guide to come ... *

 To do :
 - send number of people for each camera